MontaVista-OpenSourceTechnology/clixon-backend-helper/clixon_beh/README.md

 set the value in the commit call at the beginning to the original value so it can know how to restore the data.

-### ElemOpBase and Children
+### YangElem and Children

-`ElemOpBase` is the main class for handling of elements and commit operations.
+`YangElem` is the main class for handling of elements and commit operations.
 All classes that handle XML and/or commits should descend from this type.

 The basic operation was described in the previous section.

+The second parameter for the `__init__` call, `etype` is one of:

+* YangType.CONTAINER
+* YangType.LEAF
+* YangType.LIST
+* YangType.LEAFLIST

+That corresponds to the Yang element types.

-When allocating one of these, the `name` and `children` values have already been discussed.
+When allocating one of these, the `name`, `etype`, and `children` values have already been discussed.
 It has two more options:

 * `validate_all` - Normally when processing a validate() call, it will only call children validate calls on only XML elements that have